Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 ### Setting up a NextJs app

 Follow the guide on [Nextjs Docs](https://nextjs.org/docs/getting-started/installation) to create a Next.js app.
-Once that's setup, we will create a cluster for the app.
+Once that's set up, we will create a cluster for the app.

 ![remote registry](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/remote-registry.png)